semimod/openvaf-website/content/docs/details/performance.md

 +++
 title = "Performance"
-description = "Contribute to AdiDoks, improve documentation, or submit to showcase." date = 2022-12-01T18:10:00+00:00 updated = 2022-12-01T18:10:00+00:00 draft = false
+description = "A list of benchmarks that showcase the performance of OpenVAF" date = 2022-12-01T18:10:00+00:00 updated = 2022-12-01T18:10:00+00:00 draft = false